Cat Gadgets Health & Safety

 SureFeed Cat Feeder Description

-If a bully or a bigger cat would come near SureFeed Microchip Cat Feeder while the right cat is eating, then he would have no recourse but to push the right cat away, thereby deactivating access to the food tray.
-A simple enough working contraption but it works.
+However, if a bully or a larger cat approaches the cat feeder while the rightful cat is eating, they’ll have no choice but to push the rightful cat away, deactivating access to the food tray.
+It’s a simple yet effective mechanism.

 SureFeed Cat Feeder Review